tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 REST APIs are a bit different from the SOAP APIs that were popular some years ago.
 SOAP APIs (service-oriented architecture protocol) enforced a specific message format for sending requests and returning responses.
 As an XML message format, SOAP was very specific and had a WSDL file (web service description language) that described how to interact with the API.

 REST APIs, however, do not follow a standard message format.
 Instead, REST is an architectural style, a set of recommended practices for submitting requests and returning responses.
 In order to understand the request and response format for the REST API, you don't consult the SOAP message specification or look at the WSDL file.
-Instead, you have to consult the REST API *documentation*.
+Instead, you have to consult the REST API's *documentation*.

 Each REST API functions a bit differently.
 There isn't a single way of doing things, and this flexibility and variety is what fuels the need for accurate and clear documentation with REST APIs.
 As long as there is variety with REST APIs, there will be a strong need for technical writers.